 An Interview with Anna from Impact Hub Yerevan

 During my stay in Armenia, I had the chance to meet Anna Vasilyan, the Fellowship Program Manager from the Impact Hub Yerevan.
-Anna gave me a deep-dive into the startup scene in Armenia.
+Anna gave me a deep dive into the startup scene in Armenia.

 The Impact Hub is a global network that builds and supports entrepreneurial communities with a focus on social impact and sustainability.
 There are more than 100 Hubs worldwide.
 All of them rely on the global Sustainable Development Goals (SDGs) within their activities.
-As a member, you can not only work from your local Hub but also visit the other global coworking spaces and profit from the huge network.
+As a member, you can not only work from your local Hub but also visit other global coworking spaces and profit from the huge network.

 What is your advice to people, who want to start their own business?

-The second advice is; never forget to focus on your customer’s needs.
+Anna: The first advice is; know your WHY and understand your core values.
+Why do you want to become an entrepreneur?
+What is your motivation?
+All the decisions, which you will make as a founder are influenced by your values.
+Being aware of those relations will help you a lot on your entrepreneurial journey.
+The second advice is; never forget to focus on your customers’ needs.
 We all have great ideas.
-We believe that what we like is also what our potential customers will like, but this is often wrong.
+We believe that what we like is also what our potential customers will enjoy, but this is often wrong.
 Always keep in mind, to talk to your customers to understand what they want.
-Fancy marketing will not make you successful if your product or service doesn’t match with your customer’s needs.
-My last advice is, be open for feedback and criticism.
+Fancy marketing will not make you successful if your product or service doesn’t match your customer’s needs.
+My last advice is, to be open to feedback and criticism.
 There are people out there with more experience than you.
 You can profit from their opinion.
 They already learned their lessons and possibly made mistakes.
 So look for mentors and ask for their feedback.
 And very important; never take criticism personally.

 How big is the startup scene in Armenia?

 Anna: We have a couple of ecosystem players.
 The sector is rapidly growing since we passed the new law about the tax break.
 That means startups are fully exempt from income tax during the first five years of operations.
 Since this law came out company registrations increased rapidly.
 There were already startups five years ago, but it was much harder due to the lack of a supportive ecosystem.
 Also, the universities started to offer programs like the Epic Lab of the American University of Yerevan.
-Bigger companies also realized that they have to invest in ideas and innovation.
+Bigger companies also realize that they have to invest in ideas and innovation.
 More and more Hackathons and corporations are now going on than a few years ago.

 How many members do you have at the Hub and in which sectors do they mainly operate?